NathanVaughn/nathanv.me/content/work-experience/bell-flight/index.md

-code to get data from the tracking camera, code to process video data looking for [AprilTags](https://april.eecs.umich.edu/software/apriltag) placed on the game court, sensor fusion code, code to interact with the flight controller, code to interact with the Arduino, etc. We ended up with pub/sub architecture based on [MQTT](https://mqtt.org/) where software modules were independent Docker containers that could subscribe to, or publish JSON data.
+code to get data from the tracking camera, code to process video data looking for [AprilTags](https://april.eecs.umich.edu/software/apriltag) placed on the game court, sensor fusion code, code to interact with the flight controller, code to interact with the Arduino, and more.
+We ended up with pub/sub architecture built on [MQTT](https://mqtt.org/) where software modules were independent Docker containers that could subscribe to, or publish, JSON data.
 This allowed for a very testable design, and plug-and-play architecture that easily allowed students to write their own autonomy code.

 Finally, for seven weeks, I was a subcontractor for Raytheon, brought in to compile, configure, and deploy their mission software to a large number of real and virtual [air-launched effects](https://areai.com/altius-600-2/).
-This was challenging, as the computer network connecting all of the pieces was completely isolated from the outside world.
-I developed a system to bundle Raytheon's software in a Docker container and utilize [Ansible](https://www.ansible.com/) to deploy it.
+This was challenging, as the network connecting all of the devices was completely isolated from the outside world.
+I developed a system to bundle Raytheon's software in a Docker container and utilized [Ansible](https://www.ansible.com/) to deploy it.
 This involved spending three weeks in two separate trips to the US Army Yuma Proving Grounds for live tests.